 Why Companies Are Investing in Diversity within Tech

-In 2019, the U.S. Equal Employment Opportunity Commission found that Black and Latinx professionals make up 15% of the United States tech workforce while being 31% of the total population.
+According to a study by the U.S. Equal Employment Opportunity Commission, Black and Latinx professionals make up 15% of the United States tech workforce while being 31% of the total population.

 Read More: How to Attract and Hire Diverse Talent in Tech

-For those interested in learning how Data and AI can help achieve your company's DE&I goals, Motion Recruitment's community platform Tech in Motion is holding a virtual event where leaders from across tech discuss steps organizations must take to build a workplace strategy that prioritizes DEI at every level.
+For those interested in learning how Data and AI can help achieve your company's DE&I goals, Motion Recruitment's community platform Tech in Motion has multiple articles and previous webinars available to help companies and hiring managers build a workplace strategy that will emphasize DE&I at all levels of an orginization.

-Additionally, check out a previously recorded webinar from Tech in Motion, How Top Tech Companies are Addressing DEI.
-Expert guests from Linkedin, Google and Re:work shared their insights on practices to create a culture of equity and inclusion, building leadership support for true DE&I priorities, steps to ensure effectiveness and measuring the success of your DEI initiatives, plus many others.
+One of those previous events, Tech in Motion's How Top Tech Companies are Addressing DEI, includes expert guests from Linkedin, Google and Re:work sharing their insights on the practices to create a culture of equity and inclusion, building leadership support for true DE&I priorities, steps to ensure effectiveness and measuring the success of your DEI initiatives, plus many others.

 Benefits of DE&I Program Development